 From here, all the central parts of the city are within walking distance, especially Freedom Square and Rustaveli Avenue.
 And if you’d like to relax in a park, there’s Rike Park just across the river.
-However, do note that as it’s the most touristic place in the city, the accommodation prices are quite high.
+However, do note that as it’s the most touristic place in the city, the accommodation prices can be quite high.

-The Wine Rise, which takes you down to Rike Park and Abanotubani, used to be a popular street during that time in Tbilisi, featuring many pubs, wine bars, and dining areas.
+Avlabari is one of the oldest parts of the capital – famous for the Metekhi Church, Holy Trinity Cathedral and Armenian Theatre.
+Historically, the area was inhabited by Armenians, making this part of the city quite unique.
+The Wine Rise – which takes you down to Rike Park and Abanotubani – used to be a popular street during that time in Tbilisi, featuring many pubs, wine bars and dining areas.
 Even though it’s not the same today, the street still has a couple of spots where you can try the local wine.

 Mtatsminda is one of the biggest districts of Tbilisi.
 Its streets were the place that the modern Georgian capital was created back in the day.
-Named after the mountain Mtatsminda, one of the key sights of the city, the neighborhood offers a glimpse of the old Georgian residential districts.
+Named after Mtatsminda mountain – one of the key sights of the city – the neighbourhood offers a glimpse of the old Georgian residential districts.

 When you get to Rustaveli Avenue, start your walk uphill and wander through its steep climbs all the way to the Funicular.

-Even though the area is not touristy, the prices for the accommodation can be a bit high because of its proximity to the city center.
+And even though the area is not touristy, the prices for the accommodation can be high because of its proximity to the city centre.

-There are several small and big parks in the area; the favorite spot for locals is Lisi Lake, where you can get away from the bustle of the district.
-Also, the area of the old hippodrome is a great place to get a bit of an evening breeze on hot summer days, walk a dog, or even jog.
+Pekini and Kostava Streets are the main streets of the district; however, do try to avoid them when looking for an apartment.
+They are the busiest streets in terms of traffic.
+There are also several small and big parks in the area – the favourite spot for locals is Lisi Lake, where you can get away from the bustle of the district.
+Also, the area of the old hippodrome is a great place to get a bit of an evening breeze on hot summer days, walk a dog or even go for an easy jog.

 The area has the large Vake Park, where you can relax during the day or in the evening.
 Besides residential buildings, there are several units of Tbilisi State University.
 Otherwise, just like Saburtalo, the area doesn’t have any cultural or historical sights for you to explore.

-The district features many gardens and hidden yards within its backstreets, typical of Tbilisi.
+The district features many gardens and hidden yards within its backstreets – typical of Tbilisi.
 The most important landmarks here are the architecturally notable buildings that have remained almost untouched from the 19th century and are more or less well preserved.